arachid1/soundofnavi/README.md

 Cochlear Preprocession Script (Python)

-    # talk about writing structure

 - Under cochlear_preprocessing, you will find wav2aud2.py along the filter orders and values (i.e., COCH_A, C0CH_B, p).
-- Before running any scripts, change the paths in the first lines of the main() function such that, coch_path points to a folder containing COCH_A.txt, COCH_B.txt and p.txt and file_path is the path of the wav file you want to convert to a spectrogram.
+- Before running any scripts, change the file_path variable (right under the main() function), which is the path to your wav file.
-- Running the file will generate a spectrogram and open it via matplotlib.
-Under a validation folder (which it will create if it doesn't exist), the script will create create a folder named after the wav file.
+- Running the file will generate and plot a spectrogram.
+Under the validation folder (which it will create if it doesn't exist), the script will create a folder named after the given wav file.
 In the said directory, you will find the saved spectrogram, its numerical values in full_aud_spect.txt, and a folder for each column containing the arma filter, the half wave rectification, lateral inhibitory mask and temporal integration window values.
 - Libraries to be downloaded are included in cochlear_preprocessing/requirements.txt

 Best Models